claymager/idris2-pkgs/docs/builders.md

 ## useRuntimeLibs : Package -> Package

-`useRuntimeLibs` is for executables like the LSP, which use the `idris2api` to access library `ttc` files or support data.
+`useRuntimeLibs` is for executables like the LSP, which use the `idris2` library to access `ttc` files or support data.

 This adds a few attributes to the package:
  - `withLibraries`: (Attrset Package -> List Package) -> Package